Can a Philadelphia PA Getaway Make American History Entertaining? And Pleasurable? Absolutely!

 Philly is also on the Harriet Tubman Trail from Birth to Death.

-Things to Do On A Philadelphia PA American History Getaway
+Things to Do On A Historic Philadelphia Getaway

 Pick up a map at the greatly informative Independence Visitor Center.
 This long stretch of building in Independence Hall National Park, contains both National Park and Visit Philly information.
 It’s also where most historic walking tours begin.
 Open daily 9-5, free.